Kenyon Family History

 on Grand Rapids Drive, Grand Rapids.

 The day was bright and warm and a picnic lunch was served under the trees.
 Motion pictures was shown in the basement of the first reunion.
 Janetha and Don Brock sang “God Has Promised” and Don also offered prayer.
+The youngest member was Rebecca Lee Kenyon, age 12 weeks.

+Infant daughter of Homer D. Jr. and Winnifred Gamble.
 It was moved and supported that Homer Sr. try and get the record of ancestors.

 It was also moved and seconded to hold the reunion the same date at Cadillac next year.